StuartFarmer/notes/cell-life-spec.md

 12. Cells can choose to: [Move up, move down, move left, move right, attack, eat, mate]

 13. Two cells have to mate on the same turn to reproduce.
 If more than two cells in the same sight mate, the two strongest cells mate and produce a baby.

+14. Babies can be placed anywhere there is free space between the two parents.
+If there is no free space between the two parents, the mating will fail.

+15. Babies use a genetic algorithm to recieve their genes.

+16. If cells make no babie and die out, new life will be randomly spawned on the board via your subjective choice of primorial soup, amino acid comet, or god.